eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-changenotifications.md

 The above mentioned different APIs provide their own mechanisms on how to define such filters, but they all share the common functionality of based on which information events may be filtered.

-{% include note.html content="All filters are specified in an URL query format, therefore their values should be URL
+{% include note.html content="All filters are specified in a URL query format, therefore their values should be URL
     encoded before sending them to the backend.
 The equal (=) and the ampersand (&) character must be encoded in any RQL filter!" %}